wkornewald/git-srepo/README.md

 in git stree.
 Also, with git subrepo, the subrepo gets checked out within your project repository on every subrepo pull.
 This breaks your IDE and any build scripts watching your repo, as described above.

+## Known issues
+Building the subrepo history can take a long time when there are lots of commits in that subrepo folder, especially on Windows.
+Currently we always rebuild the whole history instead of reusing the existing repo once it's built.

 ## Contributing
 Contributions are always welcome.
 Just create a fork of this repo and send a